Jesus and Hebrew Wedding Imagery

 The Old Testament often depicts God as the husband of His wife, Israel.
 Similarly, the New Testament depicts Jesus as a groom, and the Church as His betrothed bride.
 Betrothal was much different among 1st Century and earlier Jews than it is among American Christians.
 To us it is a proposal to enter into a contract at a later date.
 To them, it was the contract itself.
 What we today call a “wedding ceremony” was to them simply the last stage of a process that often lasted for months.
 Jesus often referred to steps in this process to symbolically illustrate His mystical relationship with the Church:

 Shopping for a bride.
 Today in The West, we regard an ideal marriage as an emotional union between a mutually attracted couple.
 In traditional Judaism, and in most of the non-Jewish Eastern world, even today, it was a financial transaction between families, often made when the couple were small children.
 In some cultures, a dowery was paid by the bride’s family.
 Sometimes this amounted to, “I’ll pay you to take this useless female off my hands”, but mostly it was a realistic understanding that a healthy adult female was of more practical value to a good husband than to her birth family.
-In other cultures, including the Jewish tradition, wives were highly valued, and money or goods flowed the other way.
+In the Jewish culture, wives were highly valued, and money or goods flowed the other way.
 A “bride price” was paid by the groom’s family to acquire a coveted prize for their son and to compensate her family for the loss of a valuable and beloved asset.
 I have read many Christian opinions that Jewish men despise their women, but that is not and never was a true generalization, despite suggestions of “proof” to the contrary.
 Perhaps a subject for a future post…

 A Jewish man’s marriage was usually arranged by his father, in negotiation (called the shidduch) with the prospective bride’s father.
 Sometimes other family members, including the subject children themselves, were included.
 In later history, a professional matchmaker (a shadchan) was sometimes employed as a go-between, as illustrated in the movie Fiddler on the Roof.
 Usually, both fathers wanted nothing as much as the happiness of their children.
 After the exchange of a generous bride price, the families would cooperate, sometimes for years, in preparing the two young people for their eventual life together.